 Johnson & Johnson's revenue and profit over the past 5 years is shown below, any years where they have experienced a loss will show up in red.

 We want to ensure a company is making the most of what it has available.
 This is done by comparing the return (profit) to a company's available funds, assets and capital.

 - Strong return on shareholders funds (ROE) last year.

-- Johnson & Johnson performed above the Pharma and Biotech industry average based on return on assets (ROA) last year.
+- Johnson & Johnson performed worse than the Pharma and Biotech industry average based on return on assets (ROA) last year.